-We are a trusted and long-term partner of the UK Government, donor agencies, developing country governments, other consultancies, research institutions, non-governmental organisations and national meteorological services worldwide.
+We are a trusted and long-term partner of the UK Government, donor agencies, developing country governments, other consultancies, research institutions, non-governmental organisations and national meteorological and hydrological services worldwide.

-In Kenya, for example, we are working closely with the Kenya Meteorological Service and other consortium partners on a DFID funded project.
-We are improving weather services for three million people in the country and providing climate information to support climate change adaptation.
+In Kenya, for example, we are working closely with the Kenya Meteorological Services and other consortium partners on a Department for International Development (DFID) funded project.
+We are improving weather services for three million people in the country and providing climate information to support adaptation planning.
 Find out more on the ADA consortium website.

 We collaborate with intergovernmental organisations, such as the World Meteorological Organization, which co-ordinates work on weather and climate.
 We share resources for research, education and training.